hawkeye-b-pierce/website-james/README.md

 # website-james
-My personal website to show off projects, work history and personality.
+My personal website to show off projects, work history and personality (which is the most important).